Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Some Physical characteristics of Gravastars

 where

 where

-In Figs. (\ref{F1}) and (\ref{F2}), we are interested to explore the stable configuration of the gravastars in the framework of quintessence and cloud of strings.
-It is very interesting to mention that the stable regions of the gravastars greatly affected by the presence of cloud of strings and quintessence field parameters.
-It is found that stable regions increases as the cloud of strings parameter increases.
-This shows that the developed structure is more stable due to the effects of cloud of strings (Figs. (\ref{F1})).
-It is found that the stability regions decreases as quintessence field parameter increases as shown in (Figs. (\ref{F2})).
-Hence, both quintessence and cloud of strings play a remarkable to maintain the stability of gravatars.
+In Figs. (\ref{F1}) and (\ref{F2}), we are interested in exploring the stable configuration of the gravastars in the framework of quintessence and cloud of strings.
+It is very interesting to mention that the stable regions of the gravastars are greatly affected by the presence of cloud of strings and quintessence field parameters. {Figs. (\ref{F1}) is used to explore the effects of the cloud of strings parameter on the stability of the gravastars.
+It is found that stable regions increase as the cloud of strings parameter increases.
+This shows that the developed structure is more stable due to the effects of the cloud of strings (Figs. (\ref{F1})).
+In Figs. (\ref{F2}), we are interested in discussing the stability of the developed structure by considering different values of the quintessence field parameter.} It is found that the stability regions decrease as the quintessence field parameter increases as shown in (Figs. (\ref{F2})).
+Hence, both quintessence and cloud of strings play remarkable role to maintain the stability of gravatars.